kinshuk146/weather-app/README.md

 ### `Assumptions`:
 Stored an array of cities and filtered those cities based on the users input.
 If city is not found in the stored list the user has a choice to enter the city manually and check weather.

+## Workflow:
+First the application loads the weather information for a default city (New York).
+The application displays the weather for the current day and next five days.
+Now to change the city I click on the input 'Enter a city' which opens a modal with a dropdown.
+Now once the user starts entering a value in the input cities will get filtered accordingly from the dropdown.
+Now if the user is able to find the city from the dropdown the user may click on the city in the dropdown.
+If not the user can continue typing the complete city name and press search.
+If the city name entered by the user is valid the weather for that city will show up.
+If not approprate error handling has been done.

+If the internet suddenly disconnects the application will display the weather for the latest city stored in localStorage on reload.
+Caching has been implemented to store the weather data for the last city in localStorage.
+Considering another case where I initally don't have an internet connection and I start the application, I won't be able to search any city and appropriate error handling has been done.

+A spinning loader has been implented.
+Whenever an api call is being made and the result hasn't been retrieved from the server a spinner is rotating.
+Pull to refresh has also been implemented for mobile devices.
+On pulling the application downwards a refresh is initiated.